Democrats advance Biden's $1.9 trillion COVID-19 bill in marathon Senate session | Politics

 Democrats hope to get it to Biden to sign into law before some current benefits expire on March 14.
 Unemployment aid is just one of many friction points in the sweeping bill.
 An attempt to raise the minimum wage fell short earlier in the day, and Democrats had earlier modified the bill to steer more aid to smaller states and cities.

 The version passed by the House last Saturday calls for $400 per week in jobless benefits through Aug.
 29, on top of state benefits, to help Americans who have lost jobs amid the economic trauma caused by the coronavirus.
 The compromise would lower that weekly benefit to $300, but extend it through Sept.
 6, according to a Democratic aide.
-The first $10,200 would be tax-free.
+It would waive taxes on the first $10,200 in aid that jobless people received last year.

 The agreement also extends a tax break for businesses for an additional year through 2026.
 Biden supports the compromise, the White House said.